 Flyfishing in Switzerland, Swiss Alps guided fishing trips

 The Swiss Alps are called the water castle of Europe.
 A variety of mountain streams offer excellent fly fishing for trout in a pristine and clean mountain environment.
 The pike fishing in one of our clean deep lakes is simply thrilling and is, to me personally, some of the best flyfishing in Switzerland.
+Test your nymphing skills on large barbels or have some fun hooking elusive chubs on a dry fly.

 Switzerland with its 26 Cantons, 4 official languages, 100’s of private and public waters and multitude of rules and regulations can be a nightmare for an outsider trying to spend a day on the water within all legal limitations…….